Pangasinan Heatwaves

-The Pangasinan Heatwaves are a Filipino professional basketball team based in the province of Pangasinan.
-The team competes in the Maharlika Pilipinas Basketball League (MPBL) as a member of the league's North Division.
-The team splits its home games between Calasiao Sports Complex in Calasiao and Robert B. Estrella Sr. Memorial Stadium in Rosales.
+The Pangasinan Heatwaves were a Philippine professional basketball team based in the province of Pangasinan.
+The team last competed in the Maharlika Pilipinas Basketball League (MPBL).
+The team last played their home games at Robert B. Estrella Sr. Memorial Stadium in Rosales.

 The team began play in the 2024 MPBL season as part of the league's Northern Luzon expansion.
 They also compete in the Pilipinas Super League under the name Pangasinan Abono Reapers.